desmond8643/Projects/README.md

 - Features such as shopping cart

 ## Mini projects
-- A simple calculator made using JavaScript in HTML
+- A calculator made using HTML/CSS and JavaScript
-- A rock paper scissors game made using JavaScript in HTML
+- A rock paper scissors game made using HTML/CSS and JavaScript
 - A coin flip game made using JavaScript in HTML

 ## Pac-man